mikeevstropov/loopback4-acl/README.md

 ### Implement `ACLUserService`

-The User Service is designed to resolve a session user by `TokenPayload` and his principals (roles) as option.
+The User Service is designed to resolve an instance of session user by `TokenPayload` and its principals (roles) as option.

 ```ts
 export class UserService implements ACLUserService {